armando1236/social-api/README.md

 # social-api
 ***
 ## Description
 For this project I had build the back end for a social media application.
 The routes had to be tested using Insomnia.
 I had routes for the users, thoughts, reactions, and friends.
+This project was useful becuase I know I will use these routes in the future.
 ***
 ## Table of Contents
 - [Installation](#installation)